In Melbourne Tonight: Overview

 On 7 July 1965, IMT featured a then-innovative interstate live split-screen link with The Tonight Show on TCN-9 Sydney, via the recently completed co-axial cable linking Melbourne and Sydney.

 Kennedy signed off from In Melbourne Tonight on 23 December 1969 after 12 years.
 On his final program, he was given a crown—made by the GTV-9 props department—symbolising his reign as king of Australian television.

 The following year, IMT continued with four hosts, each on a different night of the week—Jimmy Hannan, Ugly Dave Gray, Bert Newton, and Stuart Wagstaff.
 The program was gradually scaled back from four nights a week to three, then two, with the remaining shows renamed as The Ugly Dave Gray Show and Tonight With Stuart Wagstaff until they were finally axed in March 1971.

 On 20 October 1970, during one of the final programs under the IMT banner, British actor Patrick Wymark was scheduled to appear as a guest to promote a theatre play and a TV special.
 His nonappearance prompted jokes between host Stuart Wagstaff and guest Richard Deacon until news reached GTV-9 that Wymark had collapsed in his hotel room.
 His death was announced at the end of the program.

 In Melbourne Tonight created a long-standing legacy of live variety programs for several decades from GTV-9.
 Most of the videotapes were erased and reused after broadcast, so fewer than 100 episodes survive today out of the thousands produced and broadcast.

 When Kennedy returned to GTV-9 in the early 1970s, he launched his own weekly variety show for the Nine Network, The Graham Kennedy Show, but it did not recapture the success of the original In Melbourne Tonight, and was later succeeded by The Ernie Sigley Show and The Don Lane Show.

 Advertisements

-Drawing on his radio experience with Nicky (who had routinely "sent up" advertisers), Kennedy transformed the live commercials from what would have otherwise been dull pro-forma obligations into a unique comedic art form.
+Drawing on his radio experience with Nicky Whitta (who had routinely "sent up" advertisers), Kennedy transformed the live commercials from what would have otherwise been dull pro forma obligations into a unique comedic art form.
 On one famous occasion, a scheduled 20-second ad spot for an aspirin product was spun out into 33 minutes of improvised comedy.

 Newton has written:The blood would drain from the face of Pelaco shirt-wearing executives in television, advertising and business until they realised that instead of televisual suicide, this skinny little wiseguy was commercial gold.
 And then they liked his brand of humour a lA commercial I shared with Graham, Raoul Merton ('of comfort you're certain when you wear Raoul Merton') changed the footwear buying habits of men.